EmaroLab/catkin_workspace_SOFAR_semantic_slam/src/Module1/src/readme_prova.md

 $ source devel/setup.bash
 ```

- Connect the Miro robot to the ROS Master (boohhhh)
+ Connect the Miro robot to the ROS Master

 ```
 $ ssh root@<MIRO-IP>